nnethercote/Rust-CUDA/guide/src/guide/getting_started.md

 - You may wish to use or consult the bundled [Dockerfile](#docker) to assist in your local config

-## rust-toolchain
+## rust-toolchain.toml

-Currently, the Codegen only works on nightly (because it uses rustc internals), and it only works on a specific version of nightly.
-This is why you must copy the `rust-toolchain` file in the project repository to your own project.
-This will ensure you are on the correct nightly version so the codegen builds.
+NVVM codegen currently requires a specific version of Rust nightly, because it uses rustc internals that are subject to change.
+Therefore, you must copy the `rust-toolchain.toml` file in the project repository so that your own project uses the correct nightly version.

-Only the codegen requires nightly, `cust` and other CPU-side libraries work perfectly fine on stable.
+Note: `cust` and other CPU-side libraries work with stable Rust, but they will end up being compiled with the version of nightly specified in `rust-toolchain.toml`.

 ## Cargo.toml